Creating a strategic plan

 Step two: Analysis and workshopping

-Volunteer analyses material and may conduct a workshop with the not for profit to discuss the objectives, strategies and course of action.
+Volunteer analyses material and may conduct a workshop with the community organisation to discuss the objectives, strategies and course of action.

 Likely time commitment for volunteer: five hours in preparation and meeting